 Ruaha’s stunning, variable landscapes and habitats have ensured that a wealth of diversity occurs at all levels in its flora and fauna.
 Its tremendous size which encompasses entire ecosystems also contributes to the wonderful abundance of life that Ruaha possesses.

 Many creatures are of specialist habitats and unlike the more common generalists which scatter all of Africa’s National Parks, Ruaha boasts many near endemic, and uncommon species not seen in many other areas.
-This Park also contains one of the highest concentrations of Elephants in the world and during the dry season vast numbers of these pachyderms can be encountered making Ruaha one Africa’s greatest Elephant parks.
+This Park also contains one of the highest concentrations of Elephants in the world and during the dry season vast numbers of these pachyderms can be encountered making Ruaha one of Africa’s greatest Elephant parks.

 Ruaha is situated 7 degrees South of the Equator.
 Unlike the rest of East Africa, we endure only one rainy season which begins in November, gets particularly heavy in January & February and begins to slow down in March before finally relinquishing its hold in April.
 The soil type of the Park allows for all weather roads permitting operations to proceed year round, so here at Kichaka we never close!
 Within a year Ruaha experiences the full spectrum of African extremes so you can pick the time of year which best suits your interests.
 Please read below for more details on particular seasons.

 Without doubt the prime months for game viewing in Ruaha.
 Water becomes scarce as the rivers and pans begin to dry up forcing the game closer to the more permanent water sources offering great viewing opportunities.
-Game sightings improve as the grass dies out and all the leaves fall of the trees as they commence their ‘hibernation’, enabling us to see much deeper into the vegetation.
+Game sightings improve as the grass dies out and all the leaves fall off the trees as they commence their ‘hibernation’, enabling us to see much deeper into the vegetation.
 Brown, yellow and barren defines the landscape, a different beauty to that of the rains.
 Bitter nights can occur, especially in a tent, which have their effects thwarted by roaring fires in the camp and hot water bottles in the beds.

 In June, July and August, temperatures can drop to about 10°C, warm clothing is recommended during the night.
 The days warm up to a very pleasant 30°C with low humidity.
 The humidity and heat build in the latter months and daytime temperatures can reach high 30's.